tayabsoomro/bio-it/README.md

 This is a tool created for BMSC 200 (Biochemistry) students at the U of S to understand the concepts taught in classroom in an interactive fashion.
 You can checkout the tool [here](http://tayabsoomro.me/projects/interactive-biochemistry-module/)

+This project is going to be presented at the Undergraduate Project Symposium hosted by USSU at the University of Saskatchewan.

 Features
 -----------